-Here is a list of some of the places which may be included in a SOL programme:
+Here is a list of some of the places which may be included in our SOL half/full day programmes.

 Teignmouth – Small typical English Victorian seaside resort on the South Devon Coast and at the estuary of the river Teign.
 It has a pleasant sea front with a sandy beach and Victorian pier.
 This trip will include a train ride from Exeter along one of the most spectacular stretches of railway in the UK and is set between the red cliffs and the sea.